Don86/baltic3/tutorials-and-examples/Tutorial1.md

     tree TREE1 = [&R] <start of newick format...>
 ```

 Altogether, the following `Nexus` format is a valid format.
 Note that the node labels, `[&branch="something"]`, are optional.
+These node/leaf proerties are usually some property pertaining to the software output that generated the tree, e.g. amino acid mutations, bootstrap values, etc, and can be accessed via the `node.traits` or `leaf.traits` attributes.
 If this is, for instance, a RAXML tree with bootstrap labels at the nodes, then it would be something like `[&label=93]`, or something like that.
 The following is a full example of a formatted input `.tre` file:

 ```
 #NEXUS